 The geometry of map features is defined in terms of coordinates.
-All coordinates used in Meridian 2 are based on the National Grid coordinate referencing system, and are quoted to a resolution of 1 metre.
+All coordinates used in Meridian 2 are based on the National Grid coordinate referencing system and are quoted to a resolution of 1 m.

-The National Grid, as it applies to Meridian 2, is explained more fully in chapter 5.
+The National Grid, as it applies to Meridian 2, is explained more fully in chapter 3 of the user guide.